rrutt/Tuboid/README.md

-# Tuboid
+# Tuboid - Vacuum Tube Guitar Amp Effect Plug-In for Digital Audio Workstation Software

 ## Introduction

+**Tuboid** emulates the non-linear _soft limiting_ distortion sound of a vacuum tube guitar amplifier.

+**Tuboid** is implemented as a VST 3 plug-in for use with various Digital Audio Workstation (DAW) software products running on Microsoft Windows.

+## Summary

-The **Tuboid** plug-in is a VST 3 audio filter plug-in, which is a software implementation of an _Over-Threshold Power Function_ (OTPF) feedback  distortion synthesizer.
+The **Tuboid** plug-in is a software implementation of an _Over-Threshold Power Function_ (OTPF) feedback  distortion synthesizer.
 **_Nonlinear distortion synthesizer using over-threshold power-function feedback_** is the title of US Patent 4,710,727 (December 1, 1987, Inventor Thomas E. Rutt, now abandoned), available in the **doc** sub-folder of this repository as **[USPatent-4710727-abandoned.pdf](./doc/USPatent-4710727-abandoned.pdf)**

 OTPF feedback closely emulates the soft limiting input/output response characteristics of vacuum tube triode grid limit distortion, as described in **_Vacuum Tube Triode Nonlinearity as Part of The Electric Guitar Sound_**, T. E. Rutt, Presented at the 76th Convention of Audio Engineering Society  October 8-11, 1984, New York (Preprint 2141 F-5), available in the **doc** sub-folder of this repository as **[AESPaper-1.pdf](./doc/AESPaper-1.pdf)**